KenKundert/quantiphy/README.rst

    ...     q = Quantity('xxx')
    ... except ValueError as err:
    ...     print(err)
-   xxx: not a valid number.
+   xxx: not a valid number

 A KeyError is raised if a unit conversion is requested but no suitable unit converter is available.